 Losing height rapidly, the co-pilot put the aircraft into a dive to increase airspeed.
 The radio operator, placed a makeshift tourniquet around Vance’s leg, and the fourth engine was feathered.
 They would then glide toward the English coast.

-The aircraft was too damaged to control safely, so once over english soil, Vance ordered those who could, to bail out.
+The aircraft was too damaged to control safely, so once over English soil, Vance ordered those who could, to bail out.
 He then turned the aircraft himself out to the English Channel to attempt a belly landing on the water.
-A dangerous operation in any aircraft, let alone one with an armed bomb and no power.
+A dangerous operation in any aircraft, let alone a heavy bomber with an armed bomb and no power.

 Still trapped by the remains of his foot, laying on the floor and using only aileron and elevators, he ensured the remaining crew left before the aircraft struck the sea.
 The impact caused the upper turret to collapse, effectively trapping Vance inside the cockpit.
 By sheer luck, an explosion occurred that threw Vance out of the sinking wreckage, his foot now severed.
 He remained in the sea searching for whom he believed to be the radio operator, until picked up by the RAF’s Air Sea Rescue units.